Optimisation-Free Recursive QAOA for the Binary Paint Shop Problem: Methods

 \subsection{Mapping the BPSP to QAOA}

 To solve combinatorial optimisation problems using QAOA, they are first transformed into Ising Hamiltonian energy minimisation problems.
 These Hamiltonians have already been obtained in previous studies for the BPSP~\cite{streif2021beating} and the multi-car PSP~\cite{yarkoni2021multi}.
 We describe the transformation for the BPSP here with emphasis on careful justification for the construction of the Ising Hamiltonian.
 Remarkably, it is possible to map the BPSP to QAOA using a single qubit for each car body type, rather than for each car instance.
 With such a mapping, the state of each qubit corresponds to the colour assigned to the first occurrence of the two car instances with the same corresponding body type.
 Couplings between qubits in the Ising Hamiltonian are determined by iterating through the sequence of car instances and observing the relational positions of the car body types.
 For each adjacent pair of car instances in the sequence, if the pair are both first or both second occurrences of their assigned body type, then they can be influenced to have the same colour by adding a coupling between their corresponding qubits with a $-1$ coupling strength.
 If one car instance of the pair is the first occurrence of their assigned body type while the other is the second occurrence, then the cars can be influenced to have the same colour by adding a +1 coupling between their corresponding qubits.
 In the case that both car instances of the adjacent pair have the same body type, then the term becomes a constant since $Z_iZ_i = 1$.
 Finally, a value of 1/2 is added to each term in the Ising Hamiltonian's sum over couplings so that the energy corresponds to the number of colour changes.
-This leads to the BPSP Ising Hamiltonian

-where $S$ is the sequence of car instances, $J^\prime_{s_i,s_{i+1}}$ is the coupling strength assigned by the relation between the adjacent cars~$s_i, s_{i+1} \in S$,~$\Omega(s_i)$ is the body type of the car instance~$s_i$, and~$Z_{\Omega(s_i)}$ is the Pauli-$Z$ operator on the qubit that corresponds to body type~$\Omega(s_i)$.
-In order to obtain an Ising Hamiltonian that directly represents an Ising graph, the above expression can be simplified by factoring the operator pairs $Z_{\Omega(s_i)} Z_{\Omega(s_{i+1})}$ in the sum such that the sum is over the pairs of adjacent body types $b_i\in B$ in the sequence, instead of the adjacent car instances.
-The steps for this simplification are as follows, noting that~$[c]$ is the Iverson bracket of the statement $c$ (1 when true, 0 otherwise), \begin{widetext}
+After following these steps and refactoring the expression to sum over pairs of adjacent body types, we obtain a BPSP Ising Hamiltonian that directly represents an Ising graph